nrfconnect/sdk-nrf-bm/samples/peripherals/leds/README.rst

    :local:
    :depth: 2

-The LED sample demonstrates how to configure and use LEDs with NCS Lite.
+The LED sample demonstrates how to configure and use LEDs with |BMlong|.

 Requirements
 ************